InlandRevenue/Gateway_Services-Transaction-data-services/README.md

 * [Test URL endpoints](#Digital-Testing-Environment-information)
 * [Production URL endpoints](#Production-Environment-information)

-## About the Transaction Data Service API
+## About the Emulated Transaction Data Service API

 This is an emulated service which emulates the TDS Gateway Service APIs.
 It provides static responses for a subset of scenarios invoked on each API.
-Please note that not all requests and responses are emulated.
+>**Please note** that not all requests and responses are emulated.

 ## TDS API Build Pack